 That being said, there is good reason for its popularity.
 First, it is difficult enough to be challenging without being brutal.
 Secondly, the hike through the canyon is a beautiful example of Northern Wasatch forest.
 Finally, seeing the waterfall is a statisfying reward for the effort.

 The hike to the waterfall is broken up into three segments.
 From the Trailhead to the Bonneville Shoreline Trail (sandy switchbacks), from the BST to river crossing (pleasant forest hiking), from the crossing to the waterfall (rocky trail and light scrambling).
-All total, it is 1.8 miles to the waterfall with a 1,280 foot elevation gain.
+All total, it is 1.93 miles trailhead to the waterfall with a 1,420 foot elevation gain.

 GETTING TO THE WATERFALL

 From the trailhead parking lot proceed up the sandy switch backs.
 There’s only one trail from the trailhead, so it’s impossible to miss.
 This portion up the west face of the hill is hot and dry.
 After about .6 mile, you will reach Bonneville Shoreline Trail (BST).
 The trail will split left, up, or right.
 Go right, into the canyon for another ¼ mile and the trail splits again.
 The right branch crosses a bridge, continues on the BST to Kaysville and, ultimately, Provo 90 miles to the south.
 DON’T CROSS THIS BRIDGE!
-Continue on the left fork into the canyon forest and enjoy the hike for another .6 mile until your reach a primitive bridge.
+Continue on the left fork into the canyon forest and enjoy the hike for another .6 mile until your reach a primitive bridge--a large log with boards nailed on to it.
 Cross the bridge (or ford the stream) and continue following the trail.
 At this point the trail becomes kind of confusing as hundreds of people have chosen different methods of going toward the waterfall.
 Simply follow the path that looks closest to you hiking skills staying along the creek and heading “up”.
 After .3 miles you will cross the creek again (during the Spring you will get your feet wet, plan accordingly).
 The waterfall is on your right!
 Enjoy the view and retrace your trip up back to the trailhead.
-Hardcore, in shape people do Adams in less than 1.5 hours, average hikers in around 2.
+Hardcore, in shape people do Adams round-trip in less than 1.5 hours, average hikers in around 2.
+If you haven't been working out, plan on 3 hours.

 Main Trailhead: Adams Canyon Trailhead (41.066216,-111.909978)